Roose48/App_ChillHT/README.md

  ## The following required functionality is completed:

- [x User can regist her business Firebase Auth.
+ - [x] User can register his Firebase Auth company.

- User can log in and log out of his or her account.

- The current signed in user is persisted across app restarts.

- User can search for a city.
+  - [x] The user can search for a place according to the department and type of the place.

- User can see weather condition of selected city.
+ - [x]  User can see the weather conditions of the selected city.

- User can see details about selected city like weather forecast
+ - [x]  User can see the details of the selected place, like pictures, address, description.

- User can save a city]

 ## The following optional features are implemented:

-  The user can see the cities he has visited and saved
+  - [x]  The user can see the cities he has visited and saved

-  The user can share his location with other people
+  - [x]  The user can share his location with other people

-  User can like or dislike a place
+  - [x]  User can like or dislike a place

-  The application is responsive
+  - [x]  The application is responsive